How to Successfully Start a Business in Malaysia in 2025: A Complete Guide

 - Employee Provident Fund Registration – Employers must register their company and employees for EPF, SOCSO, and EIS to comply with statutory employment regulations.

-Are There Any Business Grants Available?
+Are There Any Business Grants Available for businesses in Malaysia?

 Many people are unaware that the Malaysian government offers financing schemes to support entrepreneurs and SMEs in starting and growing their businesses.
 In addition to these funding options, the government also provides grants to help businesses expand, innovate, and thrive in the competitive market.